CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: Method

 Although the Scaling Rule~\ref{sr3} helps us scale to 4 times the original batch size, it fails on a larger batch size.
 The challenge in choosing the proper learning rate $\eta$ and L2-weight $\lambda$ mentioned above impairs the performance for larger batch sizes.
 To enable large batch training, the gradient norm clipping~\cite{Zhang2020WhyGC} can smooth the process of training and alleviate the sensitiveness of hyperparameters.
 Given a clip threshold $\texttt{clip\_t}$, gradient norm clipping does follows:

 Gradient norm clipping smoothes the training process by reducing the norm of a large gradient greater than a threshold.
 However, it is hard to choose an appropriate threshold for clipping the norm.
-Besides, as one column of the embedding matrix represents the embedding vector for an id, Figure~\ref{fig:L2-gradients} shows that the magnitude of gradients for different columns varies.
+Besides, as one column of the embedding matrix represents the embedding vector for an id, Figure~\ref{fig:s1000gnorm} shows that the magnitude of gradients for different columns varies.
 We denote the column for an id as $w[\text{id}_k^{\text{f}_j}]$.
 Clipping on the whole embeddings whose gradient norm is dominated by gradients of columns with large gradients impairs the ones with normal but smaller gradients.
 In addition, according to Equation (\ref{eq:pe}), since we want to clip on $1\cdot\nabla L(w, x)$, the different frequencies of ids lead to the scaler of $\prob(\text{id}_k^{\text{f}_j}\in B)$ on the expected gradients.
-The variety of different gradients' norms still exists for the expected gradients $\nabla L(w, x)$ as shown in Figure~\ref{fig:L2-gradients} right.

 To tackle the above problems, inspired by LAMB optimizer~\cite{You2020LargeBO}, which normalizes the norm of gradients of each kernel to be proportional to the norm of the kernel weight, we relate the clip threshold with the norm of id embedding vectors.
 The difference between our clipping method and the gradient norm clipping is three-fold: First, every id embedding vector has a unique clipping threshold for more flexible clipping.
 Second, the clipping threshold is multiplied by the occurrence number of the id to make sure the bound is based on $1\cdot\nabla L(w, x)$.
 Last but not the least, the clipping threshold is calculated by the norm of the id vector in consideration of different magnitudes: